SublimeLinter/SublimeLinter-hlint/README.md

 |:------|:----------|
 |paths|Path to the cabal binary where hlint is installed.|

-In addition to the standard SublimeLinter settings, SublimeLinter-hlint provides its own settings.
-Those marked as “Inline Setting” or “Inline Override” may also be [used inline](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Settings#inline-settings).

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: